Vaisman solvmanifolds and relations with other geometric structures: Introduction

 \begin{defi} $(M,J,g)$ is a Vaisman manifold if it is LCK and the Lee form $\theta$ is parallel with respect to the Levi-Civita connection. \end{defi}

 A Vaisman manifold satisfies stronger topological properties than general LCK manifolds.
 For instance, a compact Vaisman non-K\"ahler manifold $(M,J,g)$ has $b_1(M)$ odd (\cite{KS,V3}), whereas in \cite{OT} an example is given of a compact LCK manifold with even $b_1(M)$.
 This also implies that a compact Vaisman manifold cannot admit K\"ahler metrics, since the odd Betti numbers of a compact K\"ahler manifold are even.
 Moreover, it was proved in \cite[Structure Theorem]{OV3} and \cite[Corollary 3.5]{OV4} that any compact Vaisman manifold admits a Riemannian submersion to a circle such that all fibers are isometric and admit a natural Sasakian structure.
 It was shown in \cite {Ve} that any compact complex submanifold of a Vaisman manifold is Vaisman, as well.
 In \cite{Bel} the classification of compact complex surfaces admitting a Vaisman structure is given.
-It is known that a homogeneous LCK manifold is Vaisman in any of the following cases: (i) when the manifold is compact (\cite{GMO}), and (ii) when the manifold is a quotient of a reductive Lie group such that the normalizer of the isotropy group is compact (\cite{ACHK}).
+It is known that a homogeneous LCK manifold is Vaisman when the manifold is compact (\cite{GMO,HK2}) and, more generally, when the manifold is a quotient of a reductive Lie group such that the normalizer of the isotropy group is compact (\cite{ACHK}).

 \

 In this article we are interested in invariant Vaisman structures on solvmanifolds, that is, compact quotients $\Gamma\backslash G$ where $G$ is a simply connected solvable Lie group and $\Gamma$ is a lattice in $G$.
 We begin by studying left invariant Vaisman structures on Lie groups, or equivalently, Vaisman structures on a Lie algebra.